Updated: Sep 5, 2022

-In March, UN Secretary-General António Guterres called on all warring parties to lay down their weapons and focus on this battle against the unprecedented global pandemic that is COVID-19.
-This word - previously a stranger to our lexicon - has suddenly thrown the entire world into turmoil and forcibly reminded us of John Donne's statement that 'no man is an island'.
+The unprecedented global pandemic that is COVID-19 - previously a stranger to our lexicon - had suddenly thrown the entire world into turmoil, and forcibly reminded us of John Donne's statement that 'no man is an island'.
 What happens in one part of the planet impacts people everywhere.

 Yet we are also finding much that is beneficial to learn from this virus.
 Nations that have previously been enemies are now recognising that opposition is not in their longer term interests, and are turning their attention to sharing supplies of face masks, or collaborating in scientific discoveries to more greatly understand the nature, and reduce the scale, of the disease.

 "Everything is interconnected today.
 When individuals or nations pursue only their own interests, there is strife.
 This short sighted and narrow-minded attitude is unrealistic and outdated.
 Living together as brothers and sisters, as one human family in true unity, is the only way to enduring peace and justice.

 Peace is more that just an end to war.
 It is an attitude, a spiritual state, a commitment to treating others with justice and good will". -- Universal House of Justice, The Promise of World Peace.

 Treating others with justice and goodwill has many urgent implications for the present moment.